p2p-today/protocol/README.rst

 A limited network is where each node has ℓ outward connections.
 This is the limit set in software, so a node will not initiate more than ℓ connections on its own.
-Because connections must have another end, we can conclude that the number of inward connections per node is also ℓ.
+Because connections must have another end, we can conclude that the average number of inward connections per node is also ℓ.
 Therefore:

 ::